 Inspecting Your Beehive

 With an understanding of the potential for setbacks, we turn to the important task of inspecting a beehive.
 We don’t just focus on potentially negative situations that may arise.
-While those are covered, we will also walk through the steps of a regular, positive inspection.
+While those are covered, we will also walk through the steps and value in a regular, positive and proactive inspection.

 - How to take a regular count of mites

 - Treatments and medications – when to consider and when to avoid

 - A detailed look at the brood pattern

 - Planning for and recognizing the honey flow

 - Steps to verify and maintain the overall integrity of the hive

 - How to spot and respond to a lost queen